Pre-Finno-Ugric substrate: Toponyms

 Some toponyms in Finland appear to be of non-Uralic origin; for example, a word koita regularly appears in hydronyms for long and narrow bodies of water and is thus probably the continuation of the native word for 'long, narrow'.

 Many other toponyms in Finland seem to come from a substrate language or from multiple substrate languages: among these are Saimaa, Imatra, Päijänne, and Inari.

 There are also toponyms from a substrate language in Sápmi; for example, an ending -ir (< *-ērē) is commonly found in names of mountains and is probably the continuation of the substrate word for 'mountain'.

 Other such toponymic words are *skiečč 'watershed', *čār- 'uppermost (lake)', *jeak(k)- 'isolated mountain', *nus- 'mountain top on the edge of a mountain area', *sāl- 'large island in the sea', *čiest- 'seashore cliff', and *inč- 'outermost island'.

 Languages

-There are irregularities in Sami substrate words which suggest they might have been borrowed from distinct, but related languages.
+There are irregularities in Sámi substrate words which suggest they might have been borrowed from distinct, but related languages.
 In the west, the substrate languages probably had an s-type sibilant which corresponds to an š-type sibilant in the east.

-As we only have fragments of Lakelandic Sami which were preserved in Finnish placenames and dialectal vocabulary, the features of the Paleo-Lakelandic substrate in Lakelandic Sami cannot be studied.
-Many placenames in Finland come from Sami words of unknown origin which are likely substrate words, such as jokuu from Proto-Sami *čuokōs ‘track, way’.
+As we only have fragments of Lakelandic Sámi which were preserved in Finnish placenames and dialectal vocabulary, the features of the Paleo-Lakelandic substrate in Lakelandic Sámi cannot be studied.
+Many placenames in Finland come from Sámi words of unknown origin which are likely substrate words, such as jokuu from Proto-Sámi *čuokōs ‘track, way’.

-The Sami substrate in Finnish dialects also reveals that Lakelandic Sami languages had a high number of words with an obscure origin, likely deriving from old languages of the region.
+The Sámi substrate in Finnish dialects also reveals that Lakelandic Sámi languages had a high number of words with an obscure origin, likely deriving from old languages of the region.